esheldon/pycolumns/README.md

 >>> c.nrows
 64348146

 # read all columns into a single rec array.
-By default the dict
-# columns are not loaded

 >>> data = c.read()

 # using asdict=True puts the data into a dict.
-The dict data
-# are also loaded in this case
 >>> data = c.read(asdict=True)

 # specify columns
 >>> data = c.read(columns=['id', 'x'])

-# dict columns can be specified if asdict is True.
-Dicts can also
-# be read as single columns, see below
->>> data = c.read(columns=['id', 'x', 'meta'], asdict=True)

 # specifying a set of rows as sequence/array or slice
 >>> data = c.read(columns=['id', 'x'], rows=[3, 225, 1235])